django-salesforce/django-salesforce/README.rst

         "salesforce.router.ModelRouter"
     ]

-7. Define a model that extends ``salesforce.models.SalesforceModel`` or export the complete SF schema by
-   ``python manage.py inspectdb --database=salesforce`` and simplify it to what you need.
+7. Define a model that extends ``salesforce.models.Model`` or export the complete SF schema by ``python manage.py inspectdb --database=salesforce`` and simplify it to what you need.

 8. You're all done!
 Just use your model like a normal Django model.